🔼The name Zepho: Summary

 🔼Etymology of the name Zepho or Zephi

-The names Zepho and Zephi come from either of the roots צפה:
+The names Zepho and Zephi come from the verb צפה (sapa), meaning to cover.

 For a meaning of the name Zepho, NOBSE Study Bible Name List reads Watch.

 Jones' Dictionary of Old Testament Proper Names proposes Expectation, and notes that there are several known Latin names with the same meaning (such as Elpidius, Speratus, Expectatus).

 BDB Theological Dictionary lists our names under צפה I, translates them with Gaze, Gazing, but adds a question mark, apparently to indicate that this is just one of many possibly interpretations.